 The first designs had islands with viking houses on it.
 This looked nice, but they hindered when you wanted to move the boats.
 So in the final product, the end positions are indicated by more abstract arrows.
 But the ships are like real viking ships and I think they look cute.

 The sea puzzle pieces were also a point of discussion.
 Two versions were made, one with spirals on the puzzle pieces the other one with concentric circles.
-Although I preferred the spirals (which would make more sense in a whirlpool) we eventually choose the other one (that looks more like the waves you get when you throw a stone in a pool) because this one looked simpler.
+Although I preferred the spirals (which would make more sense in a whirlpool) we eventually choose the other one (that looks more like the waves you get when you throw a stone in a pool) because that one looked simpler.

 top: example of a solution in 21 steps of a challenge of Vikings with 3 boats